 To determine what’s the best running shoe for you, depends on many aspects: foot shape and size, the way you run, the running surface, your body weight and your personal running goals.
 Knowing which specification to focus on will help narrow down your selection and lead you to the best shoe type for your specific needs.
 I wish you MoreFun2Run on your new running shoes!

 I hope this article was helpful to you.
-If you have any questions, you can send me a private message at firstname.lastname@example.org or leave a comment below.
+Please share this article if you think it might be useful to others as well!
+If you have any questions, please feel free to send me a private message at an*******@mo*********.com or leave a comment below and I will get back to you.